itjuana-bootcamp/DevOps/capstone_project/README.md

 ```sh
   docker run -d -p 22:22 -p 3000:3000 gusqroo/app
 ```
- - ### Tip 1 - Make sure you have install `sshpass` on your local computer.
+ - ### NOTE: - Make sure you have install `sshpass` on your local computer.
 This Steap is necesary for run ansible-playbook command.
 In my case, i had to install vía **MacPorts** with the command:
  ```sh
 sudo port install sshpass
 ```